vegarant/cww/README.md

 ## Parallel computations
 It is possible to speed up the computations of the two-dimensional algorithm by using MATLAB's [Parallel Computing Toolbox](https://se.mathworks.com/products/parallel-computing.html).
-To do so, replace write `parfor`, instead of `for`, in the script `utils/cww_handle_2d.m`.
+To do so, write `parfor`, instead of `for`, in the script `utils/cww_handle_2d.m`.
 The relevant line numbers are 33, 39, 51 and 57.